School districts can access federal tax credits to offset electric school bus costs. Learn more!

 To help districts take advantage of these credits in their school bus electrification projects, this article covers:

-The Inflation Reduction Act (IRA; P.L.
-117-169), enacted in August 2022, established and expanded tax credits for clean energy and climate investments, which are available until December 31, 2032.
-The most relevant provisions for electric school buses are the Qualified Commercial Clean Vehicle (Section 45W) and Alternative Fuel Refueling Property (Section 30C) tax credits.
+The Inflation Reduction Act, enacted in August 2022, established and expanded tax credits for clean energy and climate investments, which are available until December 31, 2032.
+The most relevant federal tax credits for electric school buses are the Qualified Commercial Clean Vehicle (Section 45W) and Alternative Fuel Refueling Property (Section 30C) tax credits.

 Tax Credit for Qualified Commercial Clean Vehicles (Section 45W)

-The Inflation Reduction Act of 2022 created a new tax credit for commercial clean vehicles, with up to $40,000 available for each vehicle weighing more than 14,000 pounds.
+The Inflation Reduction Act created a new tax credit for commercial clean vehicles, with up to $40,000 available for each vehicle weighing more than 14,000 pounds.

-This maximum credit is $40,000 per electric school bus and is determined by calculating the lesser of: 30% of the cost basis of the electric vehicle or the incremental cost against that of a comparable vehicle.
-For examples of how this credit is calculated, please refer to this Section 45W 2-pager.
+This maximum credit is $40,000 per electric school bus and is determined by calculating the lesser of either 30% of the cost basis of the electric vehicle or the incremental cost against that of a comparable vehicle.
+For examples of how this credit is calculated, please refer to the resource linked below.

 There are no geographical restrictions for this tax credit, which means any school district purchasing an electric school bus may be able to file for this credit.